-§153.
-Delivery of alcoholic beverages; certain retailers; third parties; requirements; limitations A. Notwithstanding any law to the contrary, any liquor retailer permitted pursuant to R.S.
-26:71(A)(3)(b) or any retailer permitted to sell alcoholic beverages for off-premise consumption may deliver, either on the licensed premises itself or at a residential or commercial address designated by the consumer, products lawfully sold to and purchased by such consumer, provided that:

-(4) Deliveries to consumers are made only by the Class B liquor retailer or a retailer permitted to sell alcoholic beverages for off-premise consumption, or an employee of such retailer, and only to consumers at a residential or commercial address in this state.

-(1) Market the alcohol products it is licensed to sell.

-(2) Receive and process purchase orders placed by a consumer of legal drinking age, which orders may then be delivered to such consumer on the licensed premises itself or at a residential or commercial address in this state designated by the consumer in accordance with Paragraph (A)(4) of this Section.
+§ 153.
+Delivery of alcoholic beverages; certain retailers; third parties; requirements; limitations.

+- A. Notwithstanding any law to the contrary, any liquor retailer permitted pursuant to R.S.
+26:71(A)(3)(b) or any retailer permitted to sell alcoholic beverages for off-premise consumption may deliver, either on the licensed premises itself or at a residential or commercial address designated by the consumer, products lawfully sold to and purchased by such consumer, provided that: - (4) Deliveries to consumers are made only by the Class B liquor retailer or a retailer permitted to sell alcoholic beverages for off-premise consumption, or an employee of such retailer, and only to consumers at a residential or commercial address in this state. - B. Notwithstanding any law, rule, or regulation to the contrary, any liquor retailer permitted pursuant to R.S.
+26:71(A)(3)(b) or a retailer permitted to sell alcoholic beverages for off-premise consumption, may use electronic means to do the following: - (1) Market the alcohol products it is licensed to sell. - (2) Receive and process purchase orders placed by a consumer of legal drinking age, which orders may then be delivered to such consumer on the licensed premises itself or at a residential or commercial address in this state designated by the consumer in accordance with Paragraph (A)(4) of this Section.

 C. A Class B liquor retailer permitted pursuant to R.S.
-26:71(A)(3)(b) or a retailer permitted to sell alcoholic beverages for off-premise consumption may market, receive, and process orders for alcohol products under this Section using electronic means owned, operated, and maintained by a third party.
+26:71(A)(3)(b) or a retailer permitted to sell alcoholic beverages for off-premise consumption may market, receive, and process orders for alcohol products under this Section using electronic means owned, operated, and maintained by a third party...